Changing Systems that Perpetuate Poverty

 The power of communities to create their own solutions to challenges they face

-The creativity of families that design ways to stretch their limited incomes and invest in themselves
+The creative ways people stretch their limited incomes and invest in themselves

-The ways access to capital, without outrageous interest rates or strings attached, can fuel the initiatives families and communities are already taking to accomplish their goals and dreams
+The ways access to capital, without outrageous interest rates or strings attached, can fuel the initiatives people and communities are already taking to accomplish their goals and dreams

 That’s why together, with our members and partners, we are championing a nationwide movement to change systems so all people in the United States are seen and invested in for their strengths and are able to build power, reinforce their autonomy, and drive their own economic and social mobility.

 To understand how UpTogether defines “systems change,” let’s first talk about what a system is.
 A system is a network of relationships between individuals, groups and institutions.
 There are many types of systems including education, government, healthcare and criminal justice.